Phatch: Development

 Phatch is being developed on Linux (Ubuntu) by Stani Michiels.
 The logo, mascot and some icons are designed by Admiror Design Studio.
 The other icons are taken from the Open Clip Art Library.
 The image processing of Phatch is done with the Python Imaging Library.
 Phatch uses Bazaar in combination with Launchpad for coordinating its development and translations.
 Phatch has a Python (wxPython) API and is extensible through Python.

 Limitations

 Phatch does not provide a live preview of the image manipulation and has no built in support for remote file systems.
 Although Phatch runs from source on Windows and Mac OS X, there are no final binary installers available for these platforms, although a pre-release binary installer for OS X was made available by the developers in May 2010.

 Distribution

 The source code of Phatch is released on its homepage.
-Binary packages are available in the repositories of the major Linux distributions such as Debian, Ubuntu, ArchLinux, Fedora and OpenSuse.
+Binary packages are available in the repositories of the major Linux distributions such as Debian, Ubuntu, Arch Linux, Fedora and OpenSuse.
 Phatch requires Python, Python Imaging Library and wxPython (2.6 or more) for the GUI.
 Users can install pyexiv2 for better Exif and IPTC IIM support.

 Currently the website is down and Phatch is no longer downloadable along with python dependencies for Phatch.